Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Checklist-guided Iterative Introspection Method for Meta-review Generation

-\textbf{Initial Run.} Given the title, abstract, and a set of reviews from distinct reviewers of one research paper, CGI$^2$ generates a draft of the meta-review in four steps: First, for each individual review, we prompt the LLM to extract and rank opinions and to include sentiment, aspect, and evidence.
-Second, based on the extracted opinions, we prompt the LLM to list the most important advantages and disadvantages of the paper and to list corresponding reviewers and evidence.
-Third, the LLM is prompted to list the consensuses and controversies in the above opinions and to include the corresponding reviewers and evidence.
-Finally, given the decision of acceptance or rejection, the LLM is requested to write a metareview based on the above discussion.
+\textbf{Initial Run.} Given a paper's title, abstract, and set of reviews, CGI$^2$ generates a draft of the meta-review in four steps: (1) For each review, we prompt the LLM to extract and rank opinions, while including sentiment, aspect, and evidence.
+Due to the input length constraint, each review is truncated to 300 tokens.
+(2) Based on the extracted opinions, we prompt the LLM to list the paper's most important advantages and disadvantages, the evidence for those statements, and those statements' corresponding reviewers.
+(3) We prompt the LLM to list the consensuses and controversies in the reviews, the evidence for those statements, and their corresponding reviewers.
+(4) Given the paper's acceptance or rejection decision, we prompt the LLM to write a meta-review based on the information extracted in steps (1)--(3).

 \textbf{Iterative Runs.} With the meta-review draft from the initial four-step run, CGI$^2$ iteratively poses questions, obtains self-feedback, and requests further refinement.
 In each run, we first select an assessment question from a pre-constructed list of questions, as shown in Table~\ref{table:checklist}.
-Customized for meta-review generation, this checklist covers the four most crucial aspects of meta-reviews.
-It can also be expanded and easily adapted to other complex text generation tasks.
-After prompting LLM with the assessment questions, we collect the refinement suggestions from the LLM's feedback.
-These refinement suggestions are further used as prompts for generating a revised version of the meta-review.
+This checklist, customized for meta-review generation, covers the four most crucial aspects of meta-reviews.
+The checklist can also easily be expanded and adapted to other complex text generation tasks.
+After prompting the LLM with the assessment questions, we collect the refinement suggestions from the LLM's.
+These refinement suggestions are used as prompts to generate a revised version of the meta-review.
 The checklist questions are posed sequentially in one iterative run, with the number of iterations set as a hyper-parameter in CGI$^2$.

 Our proposed approach offers two key benefits.
 First, it eliminates the need for external scoring functions that demand training data or human annotations.
-Second, it provides a general solution for employing GPT as a black box in complex text generation tasks.
+Second, it provides a general solution for employing LLMs as black boxes in complex text generation tasks.